Webhook

 • series_id: The series/row where this fundamental belongs

-• field_changed: Always "fundamental_value" for value corrections
+• field_changed: Always fundamental_value for value corrections

 • old_value: The previous (incorrect) value